MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **OtherTransferCount** – The number of bytes transferred during operations other than read and write operations.
 (Windows only)

 - **PageFaultCount** – The number of page faults for the process.
 (Windows only)

+- **PreloadingResult** - Succeeded if a preloaded app eventually was booted by the user.
+A failure reason otherwise.

+- **PreloadingWorkingSetMB** - The amount of memory in the process's working set during the preloading and wait phase.

 - **PrimaryDiskType** – Whether the primary storage device is a solid-state drive or a rotational drive and its rotation speed if applicable. (macOS/iOS only)